rudneir2/Security-Review-draft/README.md

 - Review Microsoft Security Baseline for Azure App Services Security Controls:<br/>
 https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/app-service-security-baseline

+**NOTE:**
+Depends on the type of application and workload used in the Customer environment, you may have to use others Security Controls available under **Microsoft Security Baseline.**

 ### 8.5 To apply Security recommendations to Data (includes Storage services and Database services):